nhi-nguyen04/Data-Science-Competition/README.md

 would be to take a deeper look at the individual variables and preparations.
 A Google doc was set up in order for the members to collaborate on writing down ideas, tasks etc.
 Going forward, each member will take a look at their task  and we'll meet again on Monday (19/05/2025) to discuss the progress.

+19/05/2025

+We held a discord  meeting at 10:00am.
+All  members attended.
+We discussed the following topics and presented our own approaches
+- EDA: Distributions, missing values, outliers, and correlations
+- Cleaning & preprocessing
+- Feature engineering
+- Data leakage awareness

+Going forward, each member will take a look will begin to merge their approach to the main branch.Our next task will be the creation of a baseline model  and we'll meet again on Friday (23/05/2025) to discuss the progress.